Smaller investments bigger benefits

 In 2003, with plans to extend linkage to the banks on a larger scale, SKDRDP reinvigorated the program with systematic procedures.
 The group can utilize it for agricultural purposes, infrastructure development, non-formal sector development activities and group enterprises.
 Now the pragathinidhi has been stopped and SKDRDP has started direct linkage to the banks.

 Almost 50% of our country men / women donot have bank accounts.
 It is the endeavor of the government of India to make everybody an account holder in the bank.
 Called as Financial Inclusion, this is a gigantic task.
 SKDRDP has been acting as Business correspondent for achieving financial inclusion.
 This model envisages financial inclusion at the door step of the poor by opening village offices known as the customer service point.
-SKDRDP took an active part in implementing the Financial Inclusion plan of the government of India by working as Banking Correspondent and Business Facilitator (BC and BF) in all districts of Karnataka.
-Under the programme SKDRDP is promoting Self Help groups enabling the poor people in the remote villages to access banking facilities at their door steps.
+SKDRDP took an active part in implementing the Financial Inclusion plan of the government of India by working as Business Correspondent and Business Facilitator (BC and BF) in all districts of Karnataka.
+Under the programme SKDRDP promotes Self Help groups enabling the poor people in the remote villages to access banking facilities at their door steps.
 SKDRDP is BC and BF to State Bank of India, Union Bank of India, Canara Bank, Corporation bank, IDBI bank, Pragathi Krishna Grameen Bank, Vijaya Bank and Syndicate Bank.
 Here each talluk and city centres are mapped to particular bank's branch.
 For example- IDBI's Gokul Road brach is used for servicing requests of Navalgund and Dharwad talluk, Similarly Syndicate Bank's Puttur branch is nodal branch for servicing the requests of puttur talluk.
-SKDRDP working as BC for the last five years covering almost 17,500 villages and towns.
+SKDRDP working as BC for the last nine years covering almost 17,500 villages and towns.
 As a BC SKDRDP is using POS (Point of Sale) machines in the villages extensively to conduct the transactions of the poor people with the bank.
 At present on a weekly basis almost Rs.
 80.00 crores is being transacted through this system.